BenLauwens/ThinkJulia.jl/docs/src/chap01.md

 # What is a program?

 A **program** is a sequence of instructions that specifies how to perform a computation.
 The computation might be something mathematical, such as solving a system of equations or finding the roots of a polynomial, but it can also be a symbolic computation, such as searching and replacing text in a document or something graphical, like processing an image or playing a video.

+The details look different in different languages, but a few basic instructions appear in just about every language: